Welcome to the Suffolk Adoption Agency

 What is adoption?

-Adoption means providing a permanent, stable home to a child, where they have the very best chance to fulfill their potential.
+Adoption means providing a permanent, stable home to a child, where they have the very best chance to fulfil their potential.
 Adoption offers children the opportunity to grow up in a safe and nurturing environment.
 It is the legal process by which parental responsibility for a child is given to a new parent or parents by a Court.
 Adopters can provide a secure family home for children unable to remain with their birth parents.
 Finally, adoption is a permanent, life-long commitment to the child.

 Who can adopt?

 Suffolk Adoption Agency are looking for people from all walks of life to provide families for Suffolk children.
 You may be more suitable than you think.
 We have a specific web page dedicated to the topic of who can adopt, which can be found by clicking here.
+Read our Information Guide here.

 The steps to adoption